SCCF 2023 – 2024 GRANT RECIPIENTS

 MEASURABLE OUTCOMES

+No specific data was presented in this grant.
 Programs are evaluated through an outcome-based evaluation model.
 The model measures the following, qualitatively and quantitatively:

 • On-site tracking of attendees